sugoiServal/toolsSandBox/AWS/SAA/serverless.md

 # Lambda
 - misc:
     - Pay per `request(calls)`/ `compute time(duration)`
-    - Increasing RAM will also improve CPU and network! (resource auto-scale)
+    - Increasing RAM will also improve CPU and network! (resource auto-scale): allocates compute power in proportion to the memory you allocate to your function
 - support
     - most programming language
     - Container (must implement `Lambda Runtime API`)